 The Fish and Wildlife Conservation Commission (FWC), created by Article IV, section 9, of the Florida Constitution, is responsible for regulating, managing, protecting, and conserving the state's fish and wildlife resources.
 FWC is governed by a board of seven members who are appointed by the Governor and confirmed by the Senate.
-Pursuant to its constitutional authority, FWC exercises the regulatory and executive powers of the state with respect to wild animal life, fresh water aquatic life, and marine life.
+Pursuant to its constitutional authority, FWC exercises the regulatory and executive powers of the state with respect to wild animal life, freshwater aquatic life, and marine life.

 FWC is also the agency responsible for regulating boating in the state.
-Through its Division of Law Enforcement, FWC manages the state's waterways to ensure boating safety for residents of and visitors to the state.
+Through its Division of Law Enforcement, FWC manages the state's waterways to ensure boating safety for state residents and visitors.
 This responsibility includes enforcing boating rules and regulations, coordinating boating safety campaigns and education, managing public waters and access to the waters, conducting boating accident investigations, identifying and removing derelict vessels, and investigating vessel theft and title fraud.3